Denver Fatigued Driving Crash Attorneys

 - Failure to avoid objects in the road or other vehicles

-Knowing these signs can also help you after an accident.
+Knowing these signs can also help you after a collision.
 Following a serious crash, police will often show up on the scene to take a report.
 Unlike with a drunk or drug-influenced driver, it can be difficult for a police officer to spot a drowsy driver, especially after the driver has been woken up by the adrenaline of the accident.
 However, you can tell the officer about the fatigued behavior you noticed prior to the collision.
 This may help you down the line when it comes time to hold the at-fault driver liable.

 While driving while fatigued is not prohibited by the law in the same way that driving while intoxicated is, being tired is still not a valid excuse for acting negligently.
 The at-fault driver should have known to take a nap before getting behind the wheel.
 At the very least, once they felt themselves beginning to fall asleep, they should have pulled over to the side of the road to give themselves the rest time they need to be alert.
 Instead, the driver at-fault for your accident may choose to keep driving while exhausted, leading to a serious accident.

 Even if the adverse insurance tried to convince you that their client wasn’t at fault, don’t believe them.
 Drowsy driving is just another form of negligence, meaning that the at-fault driver broke their duty of care towards you.
 All drivers are expected to operate their vehicles responsibly and safely, ensuring that those around them are as safe as possible.
-A fatigued driver is clearly not taking this responsibility seriously and should be held accountable when they inevitably cause an accident.
+A fatigued driver is clearly not taking this responsibility seriously and should be held accountable when they inevitably cause a wreck.
 Doing so will require a skilled attorney, however.

 When a driver chooses to get behind the wheel despite being overly tired and crashes, they should be held accountable, especially when someone is seriously injured.
 Many accident victims are in desperate need of compensation to help them recover.
 No one should have to have to pay for negligence that wasn’t their fault.
 If you or a loved one have been the victim of a fatigued driver, call Leventhal Puga Braley P.C. at (303) 759-9945 or toll-free (877) 433-3906 for top-notch help from an expert Denver auto accident attorney.